|

 addition to the Egyptian armored fleet, which at that time numbered

 some 430 western armored vehicles, of various types.
+At that time, Israeli weaponry was always inferior

 in both qualitative and quantitative aspects, consisting mainly